Please find at this link a live webinar, registered on our Facebook page, introductive to this online course.

 Some of the greatest enemies of teacher well-being are the Four P’s: perfectionism, performance anxiety, procrastination, pessimism.
 The year 2020 has exacerbated these tendencies as educators needed to make overnight changes in every aspect of their professional and personal lives.

-The greater demands on teachers due to remote learning, face to face learning or a combination of both, have upset the delicate work/life balance teachers already struggle to maintain.
-SOS Teacher Stress is for educators who need to acquire — or remember — better skills and strategies for their resilience, coping, and overall well-being.
+The greater demands on teachers due to remote learning, face-to-face learning, or a combination of both, have upset the delicate work/life balance teachers already struggle to maintain.
+How to Manage Teacher Stress is for educators who need to acquire — or remember — better skills and strategies for their resilience, coping, and overall well-being.

-Through greater understanding of the Four P’s as sources of stress and how to work with them, participants will create a personalized strategy, combining physical, emotional and practical activities to manage their time better, adjust their mindset and take better care of themselves.
+Through a greater understanding of the Four P’s as sources of stress and how to work with them, participants will create a personalized strategy, combining physical, emotional, and practical activities to manage their time better, adjust their mindset and take better care of themselves.

 Topic 1: Perfectionism: the obstacles it throws in our way and tips for taming it

 Participants will get a better understanding of what perfectionism truly is and how it manifests itself.
 The lesson will focus on self-reflection and practical strategies to work with perfectionist tendencies without letting them interfere or even paralyze you in moving forward towards your goals.

 Topic 2: Performance Anxiety: the emotions that take over and how to work with and modify them